 Rates of overweight and obesity are continuing to rise in Australia.
 Collecting information on these trends is important for managing the associated health problems.
 The AIHW regularly reports on overweight and obesity as a risk factor for chronic disease.
 Better data are needed to monitor trends in overweight and obesity among particular groups over time, especially children.

 Overweight and obesity can be measured in a number of ways, including the commonly used body mass index (BMI).
-BMI is an internationally recognised measure of overweight and obesity at a population level for both adults and children [1, 2].
-You can quickly check whether your weight is in a healthy range by calculating your BMI.
-The following standard cut-off points are used for people aged 18 and over:
+BMI is an internationally recognised measure of overweight and obesity at a population level for both adults and children (Cole et al. 2000; WHO 2000).
+For more information and to calculate your BMI see Overweight and obesity an interactive insight.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.